benjammin810/homebridge-holmann-local/README.md

-# homebridge-holman-local
+# homebridge-holmann-local

 Local Homebridge/Apple Home on/off control for Holmann CLXW60 garden lights through Homebridge.
 No Tuya cloud dependency during normal operation!
 After years of relying on Tuya Cloud to manage my at-home Holmann garden lights, I've created this via Codex to bring control back to the local network.

 This will hopefully allow those running Homebridge, and Holmann garden lights with the Warm White controller (commonly available at Bunnings across New Zealand and Australia) to bring control to Apple Home.
 This is my first attempt at creating a Homebridge plugin, using Codex, and anything like this really - so feedback is very welcome.

+Of note - I have only really tested this as a migration path from the homebridge-tuya plugin, and associated developer account setup.
+Plan is to continue to work on an alternative to bypass this all together...

 ## Plugin overview